 James is a Founding member of our Advisory Board, and a passionate supporter of the Social Founder Network.

-So we asked him to write a guest blog in advance of our event, outlining his personal experience and thoughts around one of the topics we’ll be discussing at our Forum: that thorny issue of founder brand v organisation brand - when do they complement each other, and when and why might the founder brand get in the way of the organisation's wider development.
+So we asked him to write a guest blog in advance of our event, outlining his personal experience and thoughts around one of the topics we discussed at our Forum: that thorny issue of founder brand v organisation brand - when do they complement each other, and when and why might the founder brand get in the way of the organisation's wider development.
 James's own personal brand was inspirational and the driver to change lives and perception over many decades of dedication and creativity.

 Read James’s piece below - thoughtful, insightful, and summarising 25 years of unique impact as a social founder.
-Add your thoughts below, and join us in London on 1st October - you can book a ticket HERE.
+Add your thoughts below, and if you haven't already, please do subscribe to our newsletter

 Guest blog | Social founders and branding: a delicate balancing act

 Anyone who sticks their neck out to create an organisation tackling a social cause is very very likely to have to gain considerable media and social media attention in so doing.
 As a social entrepreneur who has already persuaded (or is in the process of persuading) investors or charitable donors to support the cause, you are virtually (sic) bound to have to use all your powers of persuasion and probably no little charisma too.
 And you will need all of that to appeal to the wider world too.

 Whatever you call your new venture, it has to be something very close to your heart — and it’s likely to become associated with you… I often heard people talk of “James Partridge’s charity, Changing Faces”.
 You become the public face of the charity — and in my case, that was very literally true.
 And I made the most of almost every opportunity to appear in the media — regrettably in some ways, social media was unavailable all those years ago… 1992 was almost 1992 BC: ‘before computers’!
 My ‘brand’ was the charity’s and vice versa and it was essential to embellish it whenever possible.